-If a business operates online or out-of-state, does it have to collect and remit sales tax on sales to Texas residents?
+I operate online or out-of-state.
+Do I have to collect and remit sales tax on sales to Texas residents?

 Unfortunately, it depends on a number of factors.

 Texas imposes a sales tax on the sale of tangible personal property and taxable services in the state.
-Items that are purchased outside of Texas, but stored, used or consumed in the state, are taxed to the purchaser via a use tax.
+Items that are purchased outside of Texas but stored, used or consumed in the state are taxed to the purchaser via a use tax.

-A seller's activity in Texas will give rise to an obligation to collect and remit sales tax if it has a "place of business" in Texas, because the seller will clearly have nexus in the state.
-A seller that does not have a place of business, but is otherwise "engaged in business" may also have an obligation to collect and remit sales tax in Texas.
-These two scenarios might seem easy to distinguish, but many retailers do not think they have a place of business in Texas when they actually do and even more sellers that do not have a place of business are otherwise "engaged in business" in Texas, but don't know it!
-How is this possible?
+A seller's activity in Texas will give rise to an obligation to collect and remit sales tax if it is has a "place of business" in Texas because the seller will clearly have nexus in the state.
+A seller that does not have a place of business but is otherwise "engaged in business" may also have an obligation to collect and remit sales tax in Texas.
+These two scenarios might seem